 We have just the one Tallis piece – If Ye Love Me – sheet music available for download.

 Prior to William Byrd, Thomas Tallis was the first and most important composer of English sacred music.

-He wrote his compositions in English, Latin, Italian, French and other languages.
+He wrote his compositions in English, Latin, Italian, French, and other languages.

-Unfortunately, there is no information regarding his early life, family or even his actual date of birth.
+Unfortunately, there is no information regarding his early life, family, or even his actual date of birth.

 In 1543 he became a gentleman of the Chapel Royal.
-However, it wasn’t until he was well into his sixties when he received the appointment of organist.
+However, it wasn’t until he was well into his sixties that he received the appointment of organist.
 Years later Byrd was appointed organist and the two shared the post.

 Tallis had links with the Royal Family.
 Mary I gave him the lease on a manor in Kent, thus providing him with an annual income.
 He was also present at her funeral and the coronation of Elizabeth I a month later.